souvik123-hub/Fasaal_Sangi/README.md

 Contributions are welcome!
 Feel free to fork the repository and submit pull requests.

 ## 📧 Contact
-For any inquiries or collaborations, please contact [Your Email Address].
+For any inquiries or collaborations, please contact fasaalsangi2025@gmail.com.

 ---